A Perturbation-Based Kernel Approximation Framework: Introduction

 \section{Introduction}

-Non-linear dimensionality reduction algorithms are a powerful tool in data analysis and manifold learning.
-Many of these algorithms require the calculation of the eigendecomposition of some data-dependent kernel matrix.
-Examples of such algorithms include Laplacian eigenmaps~\cite{belkin2003laplacian}, LLE~\cite{roweis2000nonlinear}, Isomap~\cite{balasubramanian2002isomap}, MDS~\cite{buja2008data}, Spectral clustering~\cite{shi2000normalized}, and more.
-One of the key issues with these non-linear methods is how to map new unseen data to the previously learnt embedding.
-This process is called out-of-sample extension.
+In the last decades, kernel methods became widely used in various data analysis tasks.
+Two notable examples that are widely used for machine learning are kernel SVM~\cite{cortes1995support} and kernel ridge regression~\cite{saunders1998ridge}.
+Another common application of kernel methods is non-linear dimensionality reduction, where the lower-dimensional embedding of the data is derived from the eigenvectors of some data-dependent kernel matrix.
+Examples of such dimensionality reduction algorithms include Laplacian eigenmaps~\cite{belkin2003laplacian}, LLE~\cite{roweis2000nonlinear}, Isomap~\cite{balasubramanian2002isomap}, MDS~\cite{buja2008data}, Spectral clustering~\cite{shi2000normalized, ng2002spectral}, and more.
+In all of the aforementioned kernel-based methods, the dimension of the kernel matrix grows linearly with the number of data points~$n$.
+This makes kernel-related algorithms impractical for large $n$, both in terms of memory and runtime.
+To overcome this issue, several methods for kernel approximation were proposed.

-Naively, one could repeat the eigendemoposition calculation on the entire data from scratch.
-However, since in most of these methods the dimension the kernel matrix grows with the number of data points, the computation of the full or even the partial eigendecoposition of a large kernel matrix is impractical due to its runtime and space requirements.
-For example, algorithms for partial eigendecomposition such as the Lanczos algorithm and some variants of SVD require $O(n^2m)$ floating point operations, where $n$ is the dimension of the matrix (number of data points) and $m$ is the number of components calculated.
-Randomized algorithms~\cite{halko2011algorithm, halko2011finding} use random projections of the data to reduce the time complexity of the decomposition to $O(n^2 \log m)$, which is still impractical for large $n$.
-Moreover, all eigendecomposition algorithms require to store the $n \times n$ kernel matrix either in the RAM or on the disc.
+The most common form of kernel approximation is low-rank kernel approximation, where we seek to find a low-rank representation of the kernel matrix.
+It is known that the best rank-$m$ approximation of a matrix in the spectral and Frobenius norms is given by truncating its SVD decomposition.
+However, since the dimension of the kernel matrix grows with the number of data points, the computation of the full or even the partial eigendecomposition of a large kernel matrix is impractical due to its runtime and space requirements.
+For example, algorithms for partial eigendecomposition such as the Lanczos algorithm and some variants of SVD require $O(n^2m)$ floating point operations, where $n$ is the dimension of the matrix (number of data points) and $m$ is the number of eigenvectors calculated.
+Randomized algorithms~\cite{halko2011algorithm, halko2011finding} use random projections of the data to reduce the time complexity of the decomposition to $O(n^2 \log m)$, which is still impractical for large~$n$.
+Moreover, all eigendecomposition algorithms require to store the $n \times n$ kernel matrix either in RAM or on disk.

-Various methods for out-of-sample extension were proposed (see for example~\cite{strange2011generalised,jansen2017scalable,aizenbud2015pca,mitz2019symmetric}), with the most prominent one being the Nystr{\"o}m method~\cite{bengio2004out,drineas2005nystrom}.
-We will describe the Nystr{\"o}m method in detail in the next section.
-Due to the prominence and relevance of the Nystr{\"o}m method to this work, we wish to further discuss some of its aspects.